adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 author:&ldquo;huchra, j" -title:2mass      | papers by "J. Huchra" but excludes ones with "2mass" in their title author:&ldquo;huchra, j" NOT title:2mass   | same as above

-**The difference between NOT and &ldquo;-&rdquo;**

-In most searches, NOT and the negative sign (-) are interchangeable, as shown above; however, in multi-part queries, there are some slight behavior differences between the two.
+**Operator precedence in multi-part searches**

+Searches involving only two search terms, as shown above, are straightforward to parse.
+However, for searches with multiple search terms and multiple operators, understanding how operators take precendence over each other is important.
+For the most control, use parentheses around terms and operators that should be executed first.
+Otherwise, operators follow these general rules:
+* AND, OR, and NOT are set operators, operating on the search terms on either side.
+AND takes the intersection of the result set of the two search terms, OR takes the union, and NOT takes the difference.
+NOT takes precendence over AND, which takes precendence over OR.
+* The default AND (i.e., not typing out AND but using just a blank space between the two terms, as in the first example above) has lower precedence than any of the Boolean operators above.
+* The negative sign (-) is read as "prohibit"; results containing this term are completely excluded.
+In multi-part queries, its behavior can differ from that of NOT, because of the precedence rules.

-Example Query                        | Results
+Example Query                        | Parsed as
 -------------------------------------|--------------------------------------------------------------
-aff:("China" OR "Hong Kong" NOT "Taiwan") | This is parsed as aff:("China" OR ("Hong Kong" NOT "Taiwan")) aff:("China" OR "Hong Kong" -"Taiwan") | This is parsed as aff:(("China" OR "Hong Kong") NOT "Taiwan")
+aff:(China OR "Hong Kong" AND Taiwan) | aff:(China OR ("Hong Kong" AND Taiwan)) aff:(China OR "Hong Kong" Taiwan) | aff:((China OR "Hong Kong") AND Taiwan) aff:(China OR "Hong Kong" NOT Taiwan) |aff:(China OR ("Hong Kong" NOT Taiwan)) aff:(China OR "Hong Kong" -Taiwan) | aff:((China OR "Hong Kong") NOT Taiwan)

 ### Synonyms and Acronyms